 \subsubsection{Error Taxonomy}

 To ensure the soundness of our repair strategy, we conduct a quantitative analysis of error messages returned by MySQL, a representative and widely deployed DBMS.
 From 12 hours of grammar-guided SQL generation, we collect 65,591 errors spanning 184 distinct types (out of 1,960 documented MySQL client error codes).
 Syntax-related errors account for 29.61\% of all messages, while the top 50 semantic error types contribute 68.44\%.
-These high-frequency semantic errors are manually analyzed and mapped to dedicated rule-based or intelligent semantic-aware repair strategies, while the remaining long-tail categories are handled via LLM-based semantic repair.
+These high-frequency semantic errors are manually analyzed and mapped to dedicated rule-based or intelligent semantic-aware repair strategies.

 Following the same methodology, we perform 12-hour fuzzing sessions for other DBMSs and map the observed error patterns to the corresponding repair strategies.
 Although MySQL serves as the primary guide for designing our framework, \toolname\ maintains compatibility across systems by adapting repairs based on error semantics rather than relying on DBMS-specific rules.
 The SQL error handling strategies we summarized are shown in Table \ref{tab:error_repair}.